danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 });
 ```

-Our client-side `readManagers` field will read cached data from the Apollo cache and transform it into whatever shape we need to represent, achieving the same result as with using selectors.
+Our client-side `readManagers` field will read data from the Apollo cache and transform it into whatever shape we need to represent, achieving the same result as with using selectors.
 I've prefixed the field with `read` as a convention to make it clear that we're reading from the client cache rather than resolving a field from our remote GraphQL schema.

 So how do we actually read the data we want for our query?
-We need to use the `options.readField` API that Apollo provides in the field policy.
+We need to use the `options.readField` API that Apollo provides in the field policy function.
 The full breakdown of the field policy options are available [here in the Apollo docs](https://www.apollographql.com/docs/react/caching/cache-field-behavior/#fieldpolicy-api-reference).
 The `readField` API takes 2 parameters, first a `fieldName` to read from the cache and then the `StoreObject` or `Reference` to read it from.

 One handy property of the `readField` API that we can take advantage of is that if you don't pass a 2nd parameter, it defaults to reading the field from the `ROOT_QUERY`.
 This allows us to read existing fields from our new one: